 b) Approved Continuing Education (CE)

 1) CE hours shall be earned by verified attendance at (e.g., certificate of attendance or certificate of completion) or participation in a program or course (program) that is offered or sponsored by an approved continuing education sponsor;

-2) Up to 12 hours of CE credit per renewal may be earned as follows:
+2) All 24 hours of CE credit per renewal may be earned as follows:

 A) For completion of a self-study course that is offered by an approved sponsor who meets the requirements set forth in subsection (c).
 Each self-study course shall include an examination.